luciferchase/luciferchase.github.io/_pages/chase-hospitals-features.md

 # Appointment

-After registring yourself, patients can make an appointment with existing Doctors.
+After registering yourself, patients can make an appointment with existing Doctors.
 They have to identify themselves by filling their PID.
 They can also select a date from the pop-up calendar.
 After submiting, general instruction regarding SOP is shown.

 ![after-appointment](/assets/Screenshots/after_appointment.jpg)